 B) I can’t stop wearing the dresses from my friend’s red-hot company, Leota.
 It’s a fashion addiction!
 All the dresses I’m wearing in these photos are from her.

-C) As we speak, a brilliant former student is taking a press trip for me with G Adventures in Costa Rica.
+C) As we speak, a brilliant former student is taking a press trip for me with (affiliate link) G Adventures in Costa Rica.
 This is a thrilling new development, because hiring writers means I can bring you more of the world, through different perspectives than just mine, jolly as my voice may be.

 D) I switched back to teaching English after 5 years of Geography, and it’s awesome.
 Teaching is such a rewarding career, if one can find a school that’s a fit, and I’m on a mission to help guide former students into the profession, for the benefit of all.